 In most cases, yes.
 The exception is if your doctor or optician took measurements for you to use with the new frames we'll be putting your new lenses into.
 That's because we need to precisely duplicate your measurements in the exact frames you'll be using.
 We can also duplicate the measurements of your old prescription and use them for the new prescription in the same frame.

 Transitions lenses are photochromatic.
 They darken in sunlight and lighten in the absence of sunlight) While an excellent sun filter for any direct sunlight condition, they do not darken in a car (unless you are driving a convertible!
 In their fully darkened state, they absorb 100% of the U.V. light and approximately 80% of visible light, which is considered a sunglass lens.
-Transitions lenses are avaliable in both gray and brown in most lens types.
+Transitions lenses are available in both gray and brown in most lens types.

 Polarized lenses are dark sunglass lenses (gray or brown) with a special filter layer inside them that prevent reflected light from passing through.
 Reflected light from water, snow, shiny car surfaces and windows disappear like magic.
 They also absorb 100% of the U.V. and are the ultimate sunglass lens.
 They are available in either non-prescription or prescription single vision, bifocal or progressive styles.
 For total sunglass comfort, some people have a backside-only anti-reflective coating applied to their polarized lenses.

 Light reflecting off a lens surface, whether it be from behind, above or from the side of the glasses, can range from very annoying for some people, to barely perceptible to others.
 This is especially noticeable at night with street lights and headlights, computer screens, or any light source in a dark environment.
 Removing this reflection can dramatically improve the quality of vision through the glasses, just as you would remove static from a distant radio station.
 Anti-reflective coating does exactly this.
 Cosmetically, it improves your physical appearance by removing the 'glassiness' of your eyeglasses.
 It also draws attention away from thicker magnifying (or minifying) lenses.
 The current generation of anti-reflective coatings are very scratch resistant.
-But it may not be a good choice for children or for those who work in a very dirty or gritty environment (e.g. stone mason, auto repair etc.) But we do recommend anti-reflective coating to everyone else.
+But it may not be a good choice for children or for those who work in a very dirty or gritty environment (e.g. stone mason, auto repair etc.) But we do recommend anti-reflective coatings to everyone else.

 Single vision lenses are lenses which have just your distance, or just your reading prescription in them.
 Occasionally, the computer distance prescription is ground in them.
 They are less complex than a bifocal, trifocal or progressive lens, which have more than one power in them.
 Single vision lenses are the simplest and least expensive replacement lens type.